SAP incoming CFO says can reach cloud target without acquisitions

-FRANKFURT (Reuters) - German business software maker SAP can realize its growth target for its Internet-based or so-called cloud business without acquisitions, the company’s incoming financial chief said on Thursday.
+FRANKFURT, April 17 (Reuters) - German business software maker SAP can realise its growth target for its Internet-based or so-called cloud business without acquisitions, the company’s incoming financial chief said on Thursday.

 SAP expects its total revenue to rise to at least 22 billion euros by 2017, of which 3-3.5 billion will come from the cloud business, compared with 787 million euros last year.